Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 Video

-Staff presented the latest information about the project.
+Staff presented information about the project.
 Attendees were able to ask questions and share concerns.

 The Society for Ecological Restoration-Rocky Mountain’s group of restoration-minded professionals held a panel discussion about all things wildlife crossing and the importance of implementing these projects from wildlife connectivity and transportation safety perspectives.